urbanjost/M_intrinsics/README.md

 The man-pages can often be integrated with editors or IDEs.
-This is a powerful reference when inspecting code that uses unfamiliar procedures and to verify correct usage when creating code in a CLI environm1ent.
+This is a powerful reference when inspecting code that uses unfamiliar procedures and to verify correct usage when creating code in a CLI environment.

 The process of installing man-pages can vary.
 Check your system documentation, but at a minimum if you create the directory $HOME/man/man3